How To Cope With Anxiety Naturally: 5 Ideas To Try Now

 You can use essential oils in a diffuser, add a few drops in your hot steaming shower or add to your body lotion if it’s suitable for topical use.
 Here are some great blends I’ve discovered recently:

-Natural relaxing things are much healthier to your body… and that leads me to my next tip.
+Natural relaxing things are much healthier to your body… And that leads me to my next tip.

-2) Drink valerian root tea or take magnesium.
+2) Drink valerian root tea or take magnesium

 If you’re not allergic to valerian root, this calming herb can be a real lifesaver when coping with anxiety.

-You can find it in many forms – tea, tincture or tablet supplements and it works by giving your body a calming effect.
+You can find it in many forms – tea, tincture, or tablet supplements, and it works by giving your body a calming effect.

-If you’re not familiar with valerian root or can’t find it where you live, Magnesium is another supplement that gives a similar effect and is more available.
+If you’re not familiar with valerian root or can’t find it where you live, magnesium is another supplement that gives a similar effect and is more available.

-3) Write down your thoughts.
+3) Write your thoughts down